How to Contact

 In addition to this web site, which was up to 600 pages at last count in March 2009, and which I have been developing since 1996, I developed and maintain several other web sites, and own a web design business.
 And in addition to developing web sites and answering email, I enjoy researching my genealogy, as you apparently do, too, or you wouldn't be here.

 My life is not just computer work; we get our exercise by dancing .
 You can see a video of our samba on Google for an example of how else I spend my time and stress my feet.
 We started ballroom dancing in 1999 and it's become a passion.
 The longer we do it the more we enjoy it.
 Our latest 2007 samba is also now on Google.
-We performed a waltz in 2010 and are getting ready to perform a salsa dance at my high school reunion!
+We performed a waltz in 2010 and a salsa dance at my high school reunion!
 We dance 2-5 times a week.
 We vacation on the Gulf Coast every year and enjoy traveling when we can.

 For all of you who are waiting for an answer from me, I returned from Morocco in 2009, my second trip there, where I attended an amazing wedding -- my son's, and met a terrific new family.
 A description of the wedding and pictures are in the Stories section of this web site.
 I have quite a bit of catching up to do.
 I was away most of September and October 2007: on vacation on the Gulf, an anniversary trip to Cancun, then a trip to Morocco and Germany for a few weeks.
 I will be away much of February -- a trip to North Carolina for a wedding and then a dance cruise.
-More recently, in February 2009 we moved back across town -- what a major upheaval that was!
+In February 2009 we moved back across town -- what a major upheaval that was!
 We are still in Huntsville city limits but have a Madison, Alabama zip code.

 Please don’t take this personally, and please don't stop writing; it is just logistically impossible for me to answer every email I receive as though it were the only one I'm getting.
 I am only one person, and I do genealogy for fun.
 This is not a business, but a hobby!
 I don't have a staff, and I cannot spend all my "genealogy time" answering email.
 I have a family and an active life outside of genealogy.
+I do enjoy hearing from you and hearing about your family, though.

 So, having said all that, and assuming you’ve read this far, I want you to feel free and uninhibited about writing me.
 I promise you I’ll read your message, and you could be one of the few I’m able to respond to quickly.
 Often I sit on messages for months and then answer them, so you may get an answer long after you wrote me, sometimes even years later.
 Unfortunately, I cannot post when I am going to be out of town because of security considerations, so you will have to take your chances on when I'll be here.